The ultimate solo travel guide to Laos: Everything you need to know

 Is it safe to travel solo in Laos?

 Ready for your next adventure?
-Try group solo travel in Laos with Flash Pack – designed exclusively for people in their 30s and 40s, seeking the independence of solo travel within the safety of a group.
+Try group solo travel to Laos with Flash Pack – designed exclusively for people in their 30s and 40s, seeking the independence of solo travel within the safety of a group.